HATTIESBURG, MS — Commissioner Tom King

 (MDOT) projects in south Mississippi.

-Lottery-Funded Widening and Overlay of State Route 29 Nearing Completion in Jones County
+Lottery-Funded Widening and Overlay of State Route 29 Complete in Jones County

-A $7 million project to widen and overlay State Route 29 from west of I-59 to the intersection of State Route 28 is nearing completion in Jones County.
+A $7 million project to widen and overlay State Route 29 from west of I-59 to the intersection of State Route 28 is now complete in Jones County.
 This project was awarded to Warren Paving

 Massive Construction Project on State Route 57 in Jackson County Underway

-Work is progressing on a $212.6 million project to grade, drain, bridge, and pave approximately nine miles of State Route 57 from I-10 to Vancleave.
-The project will widen SR 57 from two to four lanes and create a new four-lane alignment near the Vancleave area to alleviate area congestion and expand the capacity of the roadway, which is a hurricane evacuation route.
+A $212.6 million project to grade, drain, bridge, and pave approximately 9 miles of State Route 57 from I-10 to Vancleave continues to progress.
+The project will widen SR 57 from two to four lanes and create a new four-lane alignment near the Vancleave area to alleviate area congestion and expand capacity of the roadway, which is a hurricane evacuation route.

 The project was awarded to W.G.
 Yates and Sons Construction Company of Jackson and is expected to wrap up in 2027.